Jasper-Hewitt/Wind_project/README.md

 Notes on [1_by_1_mom_327.ipynb](https://github.com/Jasper-Hewitt/Wind_project/blob/main/1_by_1_mom_327.ipynb):
 - I adopt a new one-by-one approach.
 Instead of inserting all three questions in the Sbert query at once, I query Sbert one question at a time.
-This leads to better search results that ChatGPT can then use to answer the question.
+This leads to better search results that GPT3 can then use to answer the question.
 - As Owen suggested, I no longer query Sbert with keywords but directly insert the question.
-I then ask ChatGPT the same question.
+I then ask GPT3 the same question.
-- dynamic treshold: We were thinking about using Sbert to assess ChatGPT's output and adjust the threshold accordingly.
+- dynamic treshold: We were thinking about using Sbert to assess GPT3's output and adjust the threshold accordingly.
 However, I think we will still run into the same problem as before, what tensor is high enough to accept?
 I therefore came up with an alternative approach.
-The code below basically selects the maximum number of sentences that Chatgpt accepts (4000 tokens = ~1750 characters).
-This way we can assume that the answer should be within the prompt we give ChatGPT and leave it to ChatGPT to filter out the answer.
+The code below basically selects the maximum number of sentences that GPT3 accepts (4000 tokens = ~1750 characters).
+This way we can assume that the answer should be within the prompt we give GPT3 and leave it to GPT to filter out the answer.
-- it is important to remember that ChatGPT's output is different everytime you prompt it.
+- it is important to remember that GPT's output is different everytime you prompt it.
 The quality of the output varies significantly between answers.

 ```